The Best Years of Our Lives: Popular response

-Russell Academy Award
+Awards and honors

-Despite his Oscar-nominated performance, Harold Russell was not a professional actor.
-As the Academy Board of Governors considered him a long shot to win, they gave him an Academy Honorary Award "for bringing hope and courage to his fellow veterans through his appearance".
-When Russell in fact won Best Supporting Actor, there was an enthusiastic response.
+In spite of his role, Harold Russell was not a professional actor.
+As the Academy Board of Governors considered him a long shot to win the Best Supporting Actor Oscar he had been nominated for, they gave him an Academy Honorary Award "for bringing hope and courage to his fellow veterans through his appearance".
+When Russell in fact won as supporting actor there was an enthusiastic response.
 He is the only actor to have received two Academy Awards for the same performance.
 In 1992, Russell sold his Best Supporting Actor statuette at auction for $60,500 ($ today), to pay his wife's medical bills.